hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 - HAVING
 - UNION [ALL], INTERSECT [ALL], EXCEPT [ALL]

-Generally speaking, any of these clauses prevent the use of FOR UPDATE since they do not keep a 1:1 relationship between the source rows from a table and resulting rows of the query.
+Generally speaking, any of these clauses above prevent the use of FOR UPDATE since they do not keep a 1:1 relationship between the source rows from a table and resulting rows of the query.

-The following query combines other clauses:
+The following query combines all the other clauses.
+Consider each expression or filtering condition can be as simple (as shown here) or as complex as needed:

 ```java
   InvoiceTable i = InvoiceDAO.newTable("i");